balqui/pytokr/README.md

 ## To do:

-- Make it pip-ready.

-- Call to item() raises StopIteration on EOF, will be a common error when mixing it with items().
+- As said, call to `item()` raises `StopIteration` on end of file; it will be a common error when mixing it with `items()`.
 Consider catching it and raising instead an exception more understandable by beginners.

-- Automatize a process that generates a jutge-testable source even if jutge does not have pytokr (or get it to have pytokr).
+- Automatize a process that generates a jutge-testable source even if jutge does not have pytokr (or, alternatively, get it to have pytokr).

 - Sources in the 'deprecated/jutge-like' folder use obsolete identifiers; keep updating them and moving them to 'jutge_like'.

-- I called the items 'toks' (for very simple 'tokens') but that sounded bad to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.
+- I called initially the items 'toks' (for very simple 'tokens') but that sounded a bit inappropriate to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.
 Calling them 'items' seems suboptimal though, since we are going to study `dict`'s later on and then risk confusions.
-But I settled on 'items' for the time being anyway;
-alternative suggestions welcome.
+But I settled on 'items' for the time being anyway; alternative suggestions welcome.